March 3, 2026

 +

-Committed ARR represents revenue you can count on regardless of customer usage patterns, while Expansion ARR tracks growth from existing customers purchasing additional features or increasing usage limits.
-With 70% of SaaS companies now offering AI features with variable pricing, this separation becomes critical for accurate forecasting.
-Companies above $50M ARR generate 65% of growth from existing customers.
+Committed ARR represents revenue you can count on regardless of usage patterns, while Expansion ARR tracks growth from existing customers purchasing additional features or increasing usage limits.

 What billing accuracy rate should I target?